christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Not only the use case, but also the capabilities of the infrastructure the system will be deployed onto (i.e., the network)  and the overall technical architecture play an important factor in the decision.
 Under certain circumstances, it is possible to provide high levels of consistency and yet low latency and availability, e.g., by using multiple or even nested layers of different consistency models and intelligent partitioning techniques.

 The critique of the CAP theorem presented in the previous subsections allows for a more deliberate choice of consistency in practical systems, since several other properties can affect the actual requirements for consistency and dependability, often even more than the original theoretical properties of the CAP theorem.
 As an example, Google's distributed _NewSQL_ database system Spanner is in theory a CP class system [@corbett2013spanner].
 It's design supports strong consistency with real-time clocks.
 In practice, however, things are different: given that the database is proprietary and runs on Google's own infrastructure, Google is in full control of every aspect of the system (including the clocks).
 The company can employ additional proactive strategies to mitigate network issues (such as predictive maintenance) and to reduce latency in Google's extremely widespread data center architecture.
 In addition, intelligent sharding techniques have been deployed (we discussed partitioning and sharding in subsection [@sec:partitioning]) that take advantage of this data center architecture.
 As a result, the system is highly available in practice (records to date even show availability of more than five nines (99.999 %) at the time of writing), and manifested network partitions are extremely rare.
-Eric Brewer, the author of the CAP theorem and now (at the time of writing) VP of infrastracture at Google, even claims that Spanner is technically CP but effectively CA [@brewer2017spanner].
-We'll look at Spanner in more detail in section [@sec:previous-work].
-It is important to realize that this is difficult in practice for open, self-managed distributed databases, or generally for smaller, less complex infrastructures, or when there is no control over the underlying network, as this requires a joint design of distributed algorithms and new network functions and protocols (cf. the Eris protocol in subsection [@sec:coordination-free-replication]).
+Eric Brewer, the author of the CAP theorem and now (at the time of writing) VP of infrastracture at Google, even claims that Spanner is technically CP but effectively CA [@brewer2017spanner]. <!--We'll look at Spanner in more detail in section [@sec:previous-work].-->It is important to realize that this is difficult in practice for open, self-managed distributed databases, or generally for smaller, less complex infrastructures, or when there is no control over the underlying network, as this requires a joint design of distributed algorithms and new network functions and protocols (cf. the Eris protocol in subsection [@sec:coordination-free-replication]).
 And after all, it is always a question of overall economic efficiency.

 In addition, the actual choice of a replication protocol adds another layer of considerations that must be factored into the decision.
 As a rule of thumb, the more tightly coupled the replicated database system and infrastructure, the easier it is to ensure strong consistency without compromising latency and availability.